+E 2.

-2. INTRODUCTION
+INTRODUCTION

-This Professional Engineers Ontario (PEO) guideline covers acoustical engineering services related to the land use planning process in Ontario, which may include: approval, design, implementation, and advisory services.
+This Professional Engineers Ontario (PEO) guideline covers acoustical engineering services related to the land use planning process in Ontario, which may include: providing support for applications for land use approvals; design input; implementation of mitigation; and advisory services.
 LEPs providing acoustical engineering services should demonstrate training and/or experience in acoustical engineering related to land use planning.

-3. PROFESSIONAL REQUIREMENTS
+PROFESSIONAL REQUIREMENTS

-LEPs that prepare or review noise/vibration impact studies in relation to the land use planning process in Ontario must comply with the Code of Ethics and Professional Misconduct provisions of Ontario Regulation 941 under the Professional Engineers Act1 (Act).
+LEPs providing engineering services related to the land use planning process in Ontario must comply with the Code of Ethics and professional misconduct provisions of Regulation 941 under the Professional Engineers Act (Act) as well as all relevant regulations, codes and standards in the province of Ontario and its local municipalities.